 Here are some of the books we have read and reviewed that relate to firearms.
 Some of these books relate to reloading, others to self-defense.
-Still others are about the history of a particular gun or company.
+Still, others are about the history of a particular gun or company.

 - American Gun – This is a history book that reads more like a campfire conversation.
 Former Navy SEAL sniper Chris Kyle wrote this book to tell the story of these United States through the perspective of ten guns.
-Read the review, but I can tell you now, the book is worth the taking the time to read it.
+Read the review, but I can tell you now, the book is worth taking the time to read it.

-- Armed Response – This is a solid book on using a firearm for self defense.
-It is excellent for the beginner, but even a long time practitioner of concealed carry can learn a few things.
+- Armed Response – This is a solid book on using a firearm for self-defense.
+It is excellent for the beginner, but even a long-time practitioner of concealed carry can learn a few things.

 - Beating the Reaper – Do you know what to do if you are traumatically injured in a knife or firearm attack?
 Do you have the tools and skills to stay alive until paramedics can get to you?
 This book specifically covers what happens after the attack has been stopped, but now there are injuries to treat.

 - Black Man with a Gun – The first time I heard Kenn Blanchard talk about the racist roots of gun control, my perspective about the history of gun control changed.
-I really began to understand that control, not guns, are the objective of anti-freedom progressives.
+I really began to understand that control, not guns, is the objective of anti-freedom progressives.
 More than just a history book, Black Man with a Gun deserves to be read by every American.

 - Cartridges of the World – This is a comprehensive encyclopedia of cartridges, new and old.
-It is not an exciting read, but there is not another reference anywhere near as complete this one.
+It is not an exciting read, but there is not another reference anywhere near as complete as this one.

 - Deadly Force – Understanding Your Right to Self Defense – Many years ago, Massad Ayoob wrote the definitive tome on the lawful use of deadly force called In the Gravest Extreme.
 This is essentially an updated version of that book and should be considered required reading for anyone carrying a handgun for personal protection.

-- Defensive Living – Defensive Living is a short, to the point book that is perfect for the new gun owner.
+- Defensive Living – Defensive Living is a short, to-the-point book that is perfect for the new gun owner.
 It is a fast read, but don’t let that fool you.
 It is filled with solid information.

-- In the Gravest Extreme – This is probably the best known book on self-defense with a firearm.
+- In the Gravest Extreme – This is probably the best-known book on self-defense with a firearm.
 It set a new standard that all other personal protection books have been measured against.
 It was written by Massad Ayoob.

 - Legally Armed – While the title suggests one thing, some of the information in this book actually can steer you into unknowingly committing a crime.
 I’d suggest reading this review before you decide how to spend your money on your next gun book.